The first hours at the emergency department

 - What type of stroke did I have?
 Was it caused by a blood clot or by bleeding into the brain?

 - What part of my brain is affected?
-What damage has the stroke done?
+What functions have been impacted by the stroke?

 - What will my recovery be like?
 What treatments will I receive?
 Will I need medication?